United Kingdom, bachelor's admission

 Verification

-University Admissions in Sweden checks the authenticity of your documents with the issuing institution.
-University Admissions in Sweden reserves the right to revoke admission if supporting documents are discovered to be fraudulent.
+University Admissions in Sweden checks the authenticity of your documents with the issuing institution and reserves the right to revoke admission if supporting documents are discovered to be fraudulent.

 Submission of false documents is a violation of Swedish law and is considered grounds for legal action.